 Most dogs know the difference between eating objects and food.
 But we all know those naughty pooches who are prone to eating things they shouldn’t.
-If this resonates with you and you are reading this thinking “yep, I have a dog like that, and he just ate a sock!” then this article is for you.
+If this resonates with you and you are reading this thinking, “yes, I have a dog like that, and he literally just ate a sock,” then this article is for you.

 There are all sorts of things that dogs have been known to eat.
 Common culprits include tennis balls, toys, dishcloths, and various pieces of clothing.
 One of the most common items that pet dogs swallow is socks.

-First of all, do not panic!
-You’ll need to keep a clear head so you can help your pup.
-Make sure Fido is somewhere safe where he cannot eat any more socks (or other objects!)
+First of all, do not panic.
+You’ll need to keep a clear head to help your pup.
+Make sure Fido is somewhere safe where he cannot eat any more socks or other inedible objects.

 Call your veterinarian right away for advice.
 Make sure you tell them when you think the sock was eaten.
 You’ll also need to know the approximate weight and breed of your pup.
 Your vet can use this information to decide on the best next steps.
 Do not attempt to make your pup regurgitate unless instructed to do so by your veterinarian.